 You can park at the very start of the walk at Broad Haven North Beach Car Park (Sat Nav Postcode: SA62 3JH).
-Parking costs from £1 for an hour to £5 for over three hours.
+Parking costs from £1.50 for an hour to £6 for 24 hours.
 Parking is free after 7 pm (perfect for an evening adventure).
 There is also free parking available on the other side of Broad Haven.
-This car park has been recently developed and is now offers “PaybyPhone” facilities as well as pay by cash.
-This is so convenient, as I often find myself at car parks with no change available.
+This car park has been recently developed and now offers “PaybyPhone” facilities as well as pay by cash.
+This is so convenient, as I often find myself in car parks with no change available.

 Walking in Haroldston Woods

 In the car park, just to the right of Broad Haven YHA (as you face it), you’ll find the sign for Haroldston Woods.
 Follow the sign and walk behind the Coastguard Rescue Station.

 Keep following the signs!